 Aside from being governed by the Delaware Certificate of Incorporation, the Delaware Bylaws and Delaware law, for all other purposes, Akoustis-Delaware will be the same entity as Akoustis-Nevada immediately prior to the reincorporation.
 By virtue of the reincorporation, all of the rights, privileges and powers of Akoustis-Nevada, all property owned by Akoustis-Nevada, all debts due to Akoustis-Nevada, and all other causes of action belonging to Akoustis-Nevada immediately prior to the reincorporation will remain vested in Akoustis-Delaware following the reincorporation.
-In addition, by virtue of the reincorporation, all debts, liabilities and duties of Akoustis-Nevada immediately prior to the reincorporation will remain attached to Akoustis-Delaware following the reincorporation.
-The reincorporation will not affect any change in our business, management or operations or the location of our principal executive offices.
+In addition, by virtue of the reincorporation, all debts, liabilities and duties of Akoustis-Nevada immediately prior to the reincorporation.
+The reincorporation will remain attached to Akoustis-Delaware following the reincorporation.
+The reincorporation of our principal executive offices.